equalitie/ouinet/doc/ouinet-network-whitepaper.md

 To compute a signature for a complete cache entry, the ouinet distributed cache uses a version of the format specified in the [Signing HTTP Messages](https://datatracker.ietf.org/doc/html/draft-cavage-http-signatures-12) draft.
 This protocol specifies a way of computing signatures on HTTP messages that are robust to the transformations that frequently happen to HTTP messages in transit.
 This robustness makes it possible to send a signed HTTP message as part of an HTTP session, performing transit-related manipulations such as the addition of a `Connection: keep-alive` header where necessary, without causing the signature to become invalid.

-Signed HTTP Messages signatures consist of a signature over a selected subset of the headers in an HTTP message; the distributed cache uses this system by including all headers in the signature that are part of the cache entry, as constructed per the process described in the [Cache entry construction](#cache-entry-construction) section.
+Signing HTTP Messages signatures consist of a signature over a selected subset of the headers in an HTTP message; the distributed cache uses this system by including all headers in the signature that are part of the cache entry, as constructed per the process described in the [Cache entry construction](#cache-entry-construction) section.
 By design, these headers do not include any headers that might vary with different ways in which a cache entry might be communicated between peers, such as the `Connection`, `Transfer-Encoding`, and `Content-Length` headers.

 The signature used by the distributed cache must cover certain information that is not stored in HTTP headers in the strictest sense.
 Most obviously, this includes the body of the HTTP response.
 To ensure that the body is covered by the cache entry signature, the injector server adds a `Digest` header to the cache entry, containing a cryptographic hash of the response body.
 This `Digest` header is then included in the headers covered by the signature.